-IN WITNESS WHEREOF, the parties hereto, as of January ____, 2000, through their respective representatives who represent that they are duly authorized to do so on behalf of their principals, have signed this Stipulation and Agreement as indicated below.
+IN WITNESS WHEREOF, the parties hereto, as of February ____, 2000, through their respective representatives who represent that they are duly authorized to do so on behalf of their principals, have signed this Stipulation and Agreement as indicated below.

-Agreed to this _____ day of January, 2000.
+Agreed to this _____ day ofFebruary, 2000.

 For: ATLANTA GAS LIGHT COMPANY